Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-13.md

     - A. Shared responsibility security model
     - B. Single tenancy
     - C. Elastic computing
+      [customers to scale resources up or down on demand, so they only pay for what they use]
     - D. Encryption

     <details markdown=1><summary markdown="span">Answer</summary>